kwessels-ensemble/BikeBuddy/README.md

 # BikeBuddy

-An app for bikers (MTB, Gravel, Road) to plan and join rides in their area.
+An app for riders (MTB, Gravel, Road) to plan and join rides in their area.

 ## Requirements